 Is my Hunter Education Certificate accepted elsewhere?

-All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Texas Hunter Education Certificate.
+All U.S. states, provinces, and other countries that have mandatory hunter education requirements will accept the Texas Hunter Education Certificate.
 Likewise, Texas will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)